 We are now the experts in assistive technology with highly credentialed and dedicated staff, as well as two regional Assistive Technology Centers.
 Numerous programs help people access the assistive technology they need.
 At the Assistive Technology Regional Centers, people with disabilities can see, try out and borrow devices in order to make more informed decisions about technology that will meet their needs.

 We currently have one of the largest spectrum of disability services for adults and children currently serving 326 communities across the state and more than 21,500 Massachusetts residents with disabilities, their families, caretakers, teachers, and employers.
 Read more below to understand the brief history of our different programs, unique services, and personalized approach to ensuring people with disabilities are living their best life.

 Through the Youth Leadership Network, Easter Seals also offers opportunities for young people with disabilities to discover their personal abilities and skills.
 Service learning activities help generate feelings of importance and self-worth while encouraging them to become forces for change in their communities.
-We also are experts at navigating Youth Transition Services, a service that has grown in important exponentially over the years.
+We are also experts at navigating Youth Transition Services, a service that has grown in importance exponentially over the years.